14+ Basic and Simple Resume Template (Examples Easy to Use)

 Want to save time and have your resume ready in 5 minutes?
 Try our resume builder.
 It’s fast and easy to use.
 Plus, you’ll get ready-made content to add with one click.
 See 20+ resume templates and create your resume here.

-Sample resume made with our builder—See more templates and create your resume here.
+Sample resume made with our builder—See more resume examples here.

-Haven't found the one you are looking for?
-See: Best Resume Samples for 500+ Jobs
+- Best Resume Samples for 500+ Jobs

-How to list projects on a resume?
+Where to put projects on a resume?

 Projects can be listed on a resume below a job description as accomplishments.
 You can also list them in a separate section titled Projects, Personal Projects, and Academic Projects.
 Academic projects can be included in the education resume section.
 You can also create a project-oriented resume.